 In addition to timetabled lessons, at Pitsford the Sixth Form have allocated ‘individual study periods’.
 This takes place in the Michael Robinson Memorial Library or in the Sixth Form Centre in Year 12 and in Year 13 each Sixth Form has an allocated Study Room which they can also use for their independent study.

-The timetable for the Sixth Form will be as follows:
+The timetable for the Sixth Form is:

 The sixth teaching block of 5 periods will include:

 Extended Project Core Skills Programme (2 periods per week)

 A Sixth Former studying 4 A Levels will normally have seven private study periods per week.

 In the Upper Sixth most students will focus on 3 A levels.
 They will also be allocated their own Study Room (usually shared with one other student) which they can use as their base in school and a place they can focus their energies towards supporting their independent study.
 The ballot for the allocation of Study Rooms is made in the Summer Term of Year 12.